matboivin/raytracer/README.md

 `miniRT` is an individual school project at [42 Paris](https://www.42.fr) campus.

 42 is a private, non-profit and tuition-free Computer Science school based on peer-to-peer learning and hands-on projects.
+All programs written in C follow [42 style guideline](https://github.com/matboivin/42-projects#the-norm).

-> This project is an introduction to the beautiful world of Raytracing.
+> This project is an introduction to the beautiful world of Ray tracing.
 Once completed you will be able to render simple Computer-Generated-Images and you will never be afraid of implementing mathematical formulas again.

 <p align="center">
   <img src="assets/preview.png" alt="render" width="800" />